akka/akka/akka-docs/rst/scala/fsm.rst

 The FSM Trait and Object
 ------------------------

-The :class:`FSM` trait may only be mixed into an :class:`Actor`.
-Instead of extending :class:`Actor`, the self type approach was chosen in order to make it obvious that an actor is actually created:
+The :class:`FSM` trait inherits directly from :class:`Actor`, when you extend :class:`FSM` you must be aware that an actor is actually created:

 .. includecode:: code/docs/actor/FSMDocSpec.scala
    :include: simple-fsm